 In Texas, you do not have to take a field sobriety test, as law enforcement officers cannot search for evidence without your consent.
 Refusing the test may result in an arrest.
 Still, it is important to remember that prosecutors must use evidence to prove guilt in DWI cases, and refusing a field sobriety test can limit their potential evidence.

 The consequences of being convicted of DWI can be severe and long-lasting, which is why it's important to consult a knowledgeable DWI attorney if you find yourself facing DWI charges.
-The experienced criminal defense lawyer at The Law Office of E.R.
-Báez can help by providing advice on an effective course of action for your particular DWI case so that you get the chance to avoid or reduce the impact of a DWI conviction.
+The experienced criminal defense lawyer at The Law Office of Dr. E.R.
+Báez, P.C. can help by providing advice on an effective course of action for your particular DWI case so that you get the chance to avoid or reduce the impact of a DWI conviction.

 “How do I find a recently arrested person in San Antonio?”

 Finding out where someone went after they were arrested can be difficult, and you may have to access websites online or make several phone calls.
 However, it can be a good start to visit the Magistrate’s Office Search Website to find information or call the Magistrate’s Office at 210-335-6111.
 If you have the inmate’s SID or System Identification Number you may call Central Filing (Misdemeanor Records) at 210-335-2238 or contact Felony Records’ District Clerk at 210-335-2591.

 “Can I represent myself in a San Antonio criminal case trial?”

 San Antonio law allows you to represent yourself before the court under certain criteria.
 However, we highly advise against it.
 Do not risk your future!
 You need a criminal defense attorney who can protect your legal rights and has the necessary experience in providing an exceptional defense strategy on your behalf.
 Call our criminal defense firm to represent you for any criminal charges you may be facing.